dinoflorenzi/PC128-OLIVETTI-PRODEST-BIGROM/SERIAL-INTERFACE/Software/WIN_DRIVERS/README.md

-For prolific serial-interface adapter use this driver and avoid driver update.
+For prolific PL2303 serial-interface adapter use this driver and avoid driver update.
+The last drivers don't work.